GNOME/glib/docs/reference/glib/types.md

-The standard C `void *` type should usually be preferred in new code, but `gpointer` can be used in contexts where a type name must be a single word, such as in the [method@GObject.Type.name] of [const@GObject.TYPE_POINTER] or when generating a family of function names for multiple types using macros.
+The standard C `void *` type should usually be preferred in new code, but `gpointer` can be used in contexts where a type name must be a single word, such as in the `GType` name of `G_TYPE_POINTER` or when generating a family of function names for multiple types using macros.

 ### `gconstpointer`